LieberInstitute/dotdotdot/README.md

-# dotdotdot_tutuorial
+# `dotdotdot` Vignette

-Example vignette for dotdotdot software
+This document describes the `dotdotdot` workflow for automated analysis of RNAscope data.